Countries Offering Digital Nomad Visas: The Full List

 South Korea

-South Korea’s new Workation Visa (F-1-D) grants remote workers the opportunity to live in the country for up to two years while working for foreign employers.
-This visa, launched recently, is designed with flexibility in mind, with no minimum stay requirement.
+South Korea’s Workation Visa (F-1-D) allows remote workers to live in the country for up to two years while working for foreign employers.
+The visa is designed for flexibility with no minimum stay requirement, though applicants should note that Jeju Island occasionally runs its own separate pilot programs alongside the national framework.

 • Visa cost: Around $45